Clearing Outlook Calendars

 - Find the mailboxes to process.
-I used Get-ExoMailbox to look for mailboxes with a value in the CustomAttribute12 attribute.
+I use the Get-ExoMailbox cmdlet to look for mailboxes with a value in the CustomAttribute12 attribute.
 You could also use a CSV file to provide the input (if you do, make sure to include the UserPrincipalName and DisplayName of each mailbox.
 The important thing is to create a set of mailboxes to process.
 For instance, a simple Get-ExoMailbox -RecipientTypeDetails UserMailbox will find all user mailboxes to process.

-- Use Search-Mailbox to run an estimate search against each mailbox.
+- Call the Search-Mailbox cmdlet to run an estimate search against each mailbox.
 An estimate search tells us how many items match the search query without doing anything else.
 The result of the query is logged.

 - Present the details of mailboxes with items matching the search and ask the user to proceed (Figure 1).

 - If affirmative, run Search-Mailbox again to remove the matching items.
 This stage is the longest to complete.

 Obviously, by changing the search query and target set of users, the same script could be used to remove mailbox items in different circumstances, such as deleting malware.

 Remember that Search-Mailbox is what’s called a destructive cmdlet: it can and will remove mailbox items if told to do so.
 For this reason, it’s wise to test the search query that you plan to use to remove items from multiple mailboxes to make sure that it finds the correct items.
 Create a test mailbox and populate it with different types of meetings to ensure that the search query finds the right items.
 Or if you’re really brave (or stupid), test the search and deletion against your own mailbox.